-Prerequisite(s): ART 201, ENG 116, FLM 151
+Prerequisite(s): ART 201, ENG 116, FLM 115

 This course explores the animation pre-production skills of storyboard art.
-Students leverage their knowledge of drawing, storytelling, and cinematography to create both production and presentation storyboards.
-They also explore means of using drawing to create story flow, character development, mood, time, and place.
-The course emphasizes professional applications, techniques, and standards of quality.
-The work completed in this course serves as pre-production design for PRJ 300, PRJ 350, or ANI 300.
+Emphasis is placed on storytelling and cinematography to create both production and presentation storyboards.
+Drawing is applied as a means to create story-flow, character development, mood, time, and place.

-ART 360 Architechtural Spaces, Design, and Lighting II: Period Styles (3 cr.)
+ART 360 Architectural Spaces, Design, and Lighting II: Period Styles (3 cr.)